switchover-io/node-sample/README.md

 # Switchover Node Sample

-Sample showing how to use Switchover with node/ExpressJS.
+Sample showing how to use Switchover with Node/ExpressJS.
+This sample shows how to unlock a feature (in the sample a teaser) based on user conditions.

 ## Installation